Terence Donovan (actor): Career

-Personal life
+Personal life and death

-Donovan was married to actress and presenter Sue McIntosh until 1972.
-They have a son, actor and musician Jason Donovan, whom Donovan raised as a single parent until he married his second wife Marlene Saunders in November 1981.
-Donovan and Saunders also have a son together.
-Donovan encouraged Jason to reject a role in Neighbours in order to finish his final year of school and get his HSC.
-Jason later joined the serial as Scott Robinson in 1986.
+Donovan was married to the actress and television presenter Sue McIntosh In Ashford Kent from 1965 until 1972.
+They had a son, the actor and musician Jason Donovan, who Donovan raised as a single parent until he married his second wife, Marlene Saunders, in November 1981.
+Donovan and Saunders subsequently had a son born in October 1982.
+Donovan encouraged Jason to reject the role of Scott Robinson in Neighbours in order to finish his final year of school and get his HSC.
+The role was initially taken by Darius Perkins but Jason joined the serial in 1986.

+Donovan died in Melbourne on 18 July 2026 at the age of 90.